 Educate Yourself About Court Procedures and Rules

-It is helpful to go to your local courthouse and sit in on some other matters to familiarize yourself with how the courtroom process works.
-This will help you in preparing your own case and put you at ease because you will know what to expect and be more relaxed when you appear before the court in your own case.
+When representing yourself, you should go to your local courthouse and sit in on some other matters.
+This will help you familiarize yourself with the courtroom process.
+Additionally, this knowledge will help you prepare your own case.
+Plus, understanding typical court processes will put you at ease; now, you will know what to expect when you appear before the court in your own case.

-Every civil dispute has a number of legal elements which a party needs to prove to have a judge decide in its favor.
-For example, in a contract dispute you must prove: 1) the contract was valid and enforceable, 2) there was material breach of the terms of the contract and 3) you suffered damages as a result of their breach of the contract.
-If you are defending yourself in a lawsuit, you will need to disprove at least one of these elements of the case being brought against you.
+Every civil dispute has a number of legal elements a party must prove to win.
+For example, in a contract dispute, the prosecutor must prove: 1) the contract was valid and enforceable; 2) there was material breach of the terms of the contract; and 3) they suffered damages as a result of the breach.
+On the other hand, the defendant in this case must disprove at least one of these elements in order to win.

 Make Sure Your Evidence is Admissible

 Evidence is information presented to a judge to prove your case.
 However, not all evidence is admissible to present at court.
 In fact, the rules of evidence can be complicated.

 When representing yourself, you must identify what type of evidence will support your claim and ensure it is admissible at trial.
 Unfortunately, if you rely on evidence the judge does not allow you to present in your case, you may end up losing.

 Be Organized and Prepared for Trial

 Most trials include your testimony, the other party’s testimony, and perhaps testimony of third-party witnesses.
 Both sides will have an opportunity to ask questions to anyone who testifies at the trial.
 Therefore, you should prepare a list of questions you may want to ask witnesses, as well as important points you want to make when you present your case.